The Benefits of Collagen Sticks in Your Dog’s Diet - Bow Wow Labs

 Though they come from similar sources, collagen is not to be confused with rawhide, which is sourced from the outer layer of the skin - the epidermis - and chemically treated with harsh toxins.

 These sticks offer digestive, musculoskeletal, and skin health boosting properties while being a delicious, long-term chew for your dog.
-Look for collagen sticks that are made with only a single ingredient, like those available through Bow Wow Labs, and ensure that your dog is supervised while chewing to avoid choking risks, even when using a chew stick safety device, like the Bow Wow Buddy.
+Look for collagen sticks that are made with only a single ingredient, like those available through Bow Wow Labs, and ensure that your dog is supervised while chewing to avoid choking risks, even when using a chew stick device or bully stick holder, like the Bow Wow Buddy.

 Johnna Devereaux is a Clinical Pet Nutritionist and canine wellness expert.
 She is the Director of Nutrition and Wellness for Bow Wow Labs and sits on their Board of Advisors.